Tree-Ring Society

 Accommodations

-The workshop will be held at the Mountain Lake Biological Station in Pembroke, VA (part of the University of Virginia).
-Lodging will be dormitory style with shared bathrooms.
-You should bring a sleeping bag and pillow for bedding.
-Meals will be served in the campus cafeteria.
-Please note any dietary restrictions on the registration page.
+The workshop will be held at the University of Idaho in Moscow.
+Lodging is dormitory-style with shared bathrooms—please bring a sleeping bag and pillow.
+Meals will be provided in the campus cafeteria; note any dietary restrictions on the registration form.

 Getting There

-The first event on May 16 is dinner around 6 PM, followed by introductions by all of the participants, and an introductory lecture.
-For those driving, Mountain Lake Biological Station is located at 240 Salt Pond Circle Pembroke, VA 24136.
-Parking is available onsite.
-For those flying, we will have shuttle buses to bring you from the Roanoke airport on May 16 and for the return trip on May 25.
-Please arrange to arrive at the Roanoke Airport by 4 PM on May 16 (if possible) so that we can get you to the station in time for the first events.
-Also, please arrange to fly out from Roanoke after 10 AM (if possible) on May 25 so that we have time to get you down to the airport without having to leave the station before 7 AM.
+The first event on May 22 is dinner around 6 PM, followed by introductions by all of the participants, and an introductory lecture.
+For those driving, dormitory parking at the University of Idaho will be available.
+For those flying, we will have shuttle buses to bring you from the Spokane International Airport on May 22 and for the return trip on May 31.
+Please arrange to arrive at the Spokane Airport by 3 PM on May 22 (if possible) so that we can get you to the station in time for the first events.
+Also, please arrange to fly out from Spokane after 10 AM (if possible) on May 31 so that we have time to get you down to the airport without having to leave the station before 7 AM.

 What to bring